excelkobayashi/AniimoMouseFix/README.md

   - Some launchers support running "additional programs" with the game, so that could be an alternative this
 4. Launch the game and wait a few seconds on the login screen
 5. Eventually the mouse should start working and the fix will exit

+You can check the Lutris settings I'm using [here](./Documentation).